NSF COPE: CHEER

 CHEER’s goals are to:

-(1) Identify, explain, and quantify the interactions and tradeoffs among the coastal community goals of equity, economic prosperity, and resilience to hazards,
+- Identify, explain, and quantify the interactions and tradeoffs among the coastal community goals of economic prosperity and resilience to hazards.

-(2) Develop methods to model long-term hurricane hazards in a way that accounts for climate change and integrates wind, rain, storm surge, and wave hazards, and
+- Develop methods to model long-term hurricane hazards in a way that accounts for changing coastal conditions and integrates wind, rain, storm surge, and wave hazards.

-(3) Develop a computational tool to help design policies that can achieve sustainable equity, economic prosperity, and coastal resilience in the context of climate change.
+- Develop a computational tool to help design policies that can achieve sustainable economic prosperity and coastal resilience in the context of changing coastal conditions.

 CHEER Evaluation Overview